revk/tasmota-sql/README.md

 A template sql table is included, and has a lot of Tasmota fields, but you can add more as needed.

-Use --help to explain options, the simplest is to list topics of devices to be configured.
+Use --help to explain options.